Do you know what it means to get more clicks on your headlines?

-Every email I send has a number in its headline as well as it has a single power word in it.
+Every email I send has a number in its headline and has a single powerful word in it.

-A power word is a word that’s responsible to trigger a psychological or an emotional response.
-They are hard to resist and hence, it pushes a user to click or take any action that you have targeted.
+A power word is a word that’s responsible for triggering a psychological or an emotional response.
+They are hard to resist, and hence, it pushes a user to click or take any action that you have targeted.